Cashflow Quadrant by Robert Kiyosaki

 Progression To Upper Quadrants

-• Optimal Progression = E / S → B / I
+• Optimal Quadrant Progression: E / S → B / I

-• Hardest part when switching quadrants is the attachment to how you make money
+• Hardest part is overcoming the emotional attachment to being the doer

 Kiyosaki’s Cashflow Diagrams – Fake vs Real Assets